 MH: Yes, silence for both reading and reviewing.
 I can read while the TV is on but I don’t like to.
 I prefer quiet.

 DHR: What authors are you currently reading that you may want to spread the word about?

-MH: Currently loving the works of: Sarah Read, Sara Tantlinger, Matt Hayward, Aaron Dries, Bob Ford, John Boden, Paul Tremblay and just a slew of others.
+MH: Currently loving the works of: Sarah Read, Sara Tantlinger, Aaron Dries, John Boden, Paul Tremblay and just a slew of others.
 I think it’s best to follow my Twitter or Instagram to get a daily update on what I’m reading and reviewing.
 Not to mention I post bookmail coming in so folks can stay up to date on current or upcoming new releases.